david-zip/optimization/notes.md

 - Better to ask how this "*probability roulette wheel*" actually works
 - How do I properly convert employed bees into scout bees?
+- Able to effectively find optimal solutions in vicinity with only 100 iterations
+- Work at implementing a termination condition instead of a iteration counter